tahull/tahull.github.io/_posts/blog/2016-12-15-openocd-ti-icdi-investigation.md

 ## What the results mean
 The ICDI appears as two devices to libusb, the first device it finds, but cannot be opened, the second device can be opened.
 With the first instance of the device none of the interfaces can be claimed, but on the second instance, interface 2 and 3 can be claimed.
 The interface we need to connect to is the debug interface which is interface 2, on the second device handle.
 On inspection of OpenOCD ICDI driver code, the libusb function `libusb_open_device_with_vid_pid(h->usb_ctx, param->vid, param->pid)` is used to find the ICDI and the handle usb_ctx.
 The device is found, but it can't be opened with the first device handle, and so it fails.

-### TL;DR
-- On Windows 10 TI ICDI device shows up as two devices.
-One that can be opened by libusb, and one that fails to be opened.
-- libusb's function `libusb_open_device_with_vid_pid` will find the first instance of usb device with matching vid and pid, and try to open it, which fails.

 ## Making it work
 As is turns out there's already a better implementation in OpenOCD for finding a debug interface, its used by st-link driver stlink_usb.